 Fares & Sailings

 Direct services between Richmond & Hampton Court passing through Teddington Lock & historic Kingston upon Thames.

+This cruise only operates on select days & will be advertised on our Upcoming Sailings page.
 Our Richmond Circular Cruise is a 45-minute round trip departing Richmond Landing Stage.
 The cruise travels upriver passing the riverfront at Richmond, Marble Hill House & Eel Pie Island before arriving at Teddington Lock.
 The boat then turns & cruises back downriver to Richmond.
 This cruise has a live com

 The Cockney Sparrow was built in 1976 at Eel Pie Island.
 She is a two level boat with a deceptively large enclosed saloon and an open top deck.